djchateau/ISKTER/README.md

 # Information Security Knowledge, Training, and Educational Resources

+Welcome to my repository of resources to help the budding information security professional round out their knowledge-base on tools, training and education around our industry.
+I hope you find this information useful and helpful.
+Please feel free to fork this and add to it if you think something is missing here.
+My only expectations on these lists is that the resource added has been vetted for quality and is something you've personally used and found benefit from at some point or another.
+What I don't want to is to fill this with resources that are either dead, have no relevancy or just become another dead pile of links that will serve no one.

 ## Reading List informing the “Why?”

 - [C Programming Language, 2nd Edition](https://www.amazon.com/Programming-Language-2nd-Brian-Kernighan/dp/0131103628/) by Brian W. Kernighan & Dennis M. Ritchie